Tamale

 Pro Tips

-- Keep in corn husks or banana leaves to retain moisture
+- Store in husks or banana leaves to maintain moisture

 - Separate layers with parchment paper to prevent sticking